network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 # Goals

-The algorithm described here defines the Responsiveness Test that serves as a means of quantifying user experience of latency in their network connection.
+The algorithm described here defines the Responsiveness Test that serves as a means of quantifying user experience of latency in a network connection.
 Therefore:

 1. Because today's Internet traffic primarily uses HTTP/2 over TLS, the test's algorithm should use that protocol.

-   As a side note: other types of traffic are gaining in popularity (HTTP/3) and/or are already being used widely (RTP).
+   As a side note: other types of traffic are gaining in popularity (HTTP/3) {{RFC9114}}
+and/or are already being used widely (RTP) {{RFC1889}}.
 Traffic prioritization and QoS rules on the Internet may subject traffic to completely different paths: these could also be measured separately.

-1. Because the Internet is marked by the deployment of countless middleboxes like transparent TCP proxies or traffic prioritization for certain types of traffic, the Responsiveness Test algorithm must take into account their effect on TCP-handshake {{RFC9293}}, TLS-handshake, and request/response.
+1. Because the Internet is marked by the deployment of countless middleboxes like “transparent” TCP proxies or traffic prioritization for certain types of traffic, the Responsiveness Test algorithm must take into account their effect on TCP-handshake {{RFC9293}}, TLS-handshake, and request/response.